ru-ace/Flexbox.UI.NativeLibs/BUILD.linux.md

-# Build a shared binaries bundle of SDL and SDL_* libs for Linux
+# Build a shared binaries bundle of SDL2 and SDL2_* libs for Linux

 This document contains instruction for manual build bundle of SDL2 libs for linux